berkshelf/solve/README.md

 ### Increasing the solver's timeout

-By default the solver will wait 10 seconds before giving up on finding a solution.
+By default the solver will wait 30 seconds before giving up on finding a solution.
 Under certain conditions a graph may be too complicated to solve within the alotted time.
 To increase the timeout you can set the "SOLVE_TIMEOUT" environment variable to the amount of seconds desired.

-    $ export SOLVE_TIMEOUT=30
+    $ export SOLVE_TIMEOUT=60

-This will set the timeout to 30 seconds instead of 10 seconds.
+This will set the timeout to 60 seconds instead of the default 30 seconds.

 ## Authors